SamK-RFI/volume-segmantics/ReadMe.md

 ### Training features

 Volume Segmantics supports training using a variety of U-net encoder-decoder architectures and encoder choices, including transformer-based models such as DINO.
 It allows purely axial or tri-planar/multi-axis prediction as well as supporting multiple decoder and multiple head architectures and multi-task training through a configurable `pipeline.yaml`.
+There are also a variety of loss functions available as per your user case specification and model architecture needs.

-Volume Segmantics supports **2.5D slicing**, which creates multi-channel images from adjacent slices in the volume.
-This feature can be enabled by setting `use_2_5d_slicing: True` in the training settings file.
-This approach provides the model with spatial context from adjacent slices.
-The encoder adjusts to use the number of input channels specified by the num_slices parameter in training settings YAML (only when 2.5D slicing is enabled).
-When using 2.5D slicing for training, you must also enable 2.5D prediction for inference by setting `use_2_5d_prediction: True` in your prediction settings YAML file and set the same num_slices parameter there.
+Volume Segmantics supports multiple augmentation libraries and **2.5D slicing**, which creates multi-channel images from adjacent slices in the volume which provides the model with spatial context from adjacent slices; this feature can be enabled by setting `use_2_5d_slicing: True` in the training settings file where the encoder adjusts to use the number of input channels specified by the *num_slices parameter* in training settings YAML (only when 2.5D slicing is enabled).

-Further information reguarding the **specific utilities** and **additional or more advanced training and prediction options** can be found detailed in the [Functionality](https://github.com/rosalindfranklininstitute/volume-segmantics/tree/vs04b4/docs/Docs_Functionality) documentation.
+Other functions also include Multitask and Self-Supervised Learning options; further information regarding these **specific utilities** and **additional or more advanced training and prediction options** can be found detailed in the [Functionality](https://github.com/rosalindfranklininstitute/volume-segmantics/tree/vs04b4/docs/Docs_Functionality) documentation.

 ### Tutorial using example data

-A **tutorial** using the toolkits default settings, and contaiinng detailed instructions for initial environment setup and settings YAML configuration, is available [here](https://github.com/rosalindfranklininstitute/volume-segmantics/blob/vs04b4/docs/VOlSeg_Tutorial.md); it provides a walk-through of how to segment blood vessels from synchrotron X-ray micro-CT data collected on a sample of human placental tissue.
+A **tutorial** using the toolkits default settings, and containing detailed instructions for initial environment setup and settings YAML configuration, is available [here](https://github.com/rosalindfranklininstitute/volume-segmantics/blob/vs04b4/docs/VOlSeg_Tutorial.md); it provides a walk-through of how to segment blood vessels from synchrotron X-ray micro-CT data collected on a sample of human placental tissue.

 ## Contributing